haileymgibbs/childcare-desert-analysis/Deserts x AAPI + AIAN/ReadMe.md

-- **AAPI** — Asian alone and Native Hawaiian/Other Pacific Islander (NHPI) alone populations (2020 Decennial Census, Table P8), analyzed both individually and as a combined share
+- **AAPI** — Asian alone and Native Hawaiian/Other Pacific Islander (NHPI) alone populations (2020 Decennial Census, Table P8), analyzed both individually and as a combined share.
+Ultimately, population counts among NHPI communities were too small for county-level estimates and were removed in the revised markdown file.
 - **AIAN** — American Indian and Alaska Native alone populations (2020 Decennial Census, Table P8), analyzed independently of the AAPI categories

-Both groups are evaluated against licensed child care desert status — defined as an area where `adj_supply <= 0.33` (fewer than roughly 1 licensed slot per 3 children under age 6) — at two concentration
-thresholds: **50%** ("majority") and **25%** ("predominantly").
-This smaller concentration was included to account for overall small population counts.
+Both groups are evaluated against licensed child care desert status — defined as an area where `adj_supply <= 0.33` (fewer than roughly 1 licensed slot per 3 children under age 6) — at a **25%** concentration.
+This smaller concentration was included to account for overall small population counts, so direct comparisons to Black, non-Hispanic and Hispanic/Latino communities should be made with caution.

 The analysis also incorporates a rural/urban breakdown to assess whether desert rates in AAPI- and AIAN-concentrated areas differ by rurality.

-This work extends and adapts the methodology originally developed by Hailey Gibbs and Evan Yi for analyzing child care deserts by Hispanic/Latino and Black, non-Hispanic county composition.
+This work extends and adapts the methodology originally developed by Hailey Gibbs and Evan Yi for analyzing child care deserts by Hispanic/Latino and Black, non-Hispanic county composition, with the modification to concentration levels due to population limits.

-## Repository Contents
+## Repository Contents in Archive
+Please be advised these estimates were abandoned because of coding artifacts related to the NHPI population (e.g., pop flags in KS and OK that could not be accounted for); the 50% concentration threshold was also ultimately abandoned for the 25% threshold.

 | File | Description |
 |---|---|